azrafe7/elementZapper/README.md

 You can also use Alt+Z to activate zapper mode (or configure an alternate shortcut key in the extension settings).

+v0.2.0 is out: Now works even better and on sites with iframes.

 Credits to https://github.com/gorhill/uBlock for the screen-unlocking functionality. ;D